digitaltwin-run/pwa/README.md

 - **Nodemon** - Development server with hot reload
 - **Git Hooks** - Pre-commit validation
 - **NPM Scripts** - Task automation and dependency management

+### Modular Component Standards

+#### HTML Module Structure
+- Each component is a self-contained HTML module in `html-modules/modules/`
+- Modules contain their HTML, CSS (in `<style>` tags), and JS (in `<script>` tags)
+- Components export a class or are registered via `registerModule`
+- Minimal external dependencies except for utilities in `html-modules/utils/`

+#### Naming Conventions
+- File names use kebab-case: `component-name.html`
+- JavaScript classes use PascalCase: `ComponentName`
+- CSS classes use component namespaces: `.component-name__element`

+#### Resource Loading
+- Relative paths for imports: `import {ModuleBase} from '../base/module-base.js';`
+- SVG icons loaded asynchronously from the components directory
+- Component templates use HTML `<template>` tags for encapsulation

+#### HMI Integration
+- Generic HMI logic belongs in the `hmi/` directory
+- UI components communicate with HMI layer via events and callbacks
+- HMI modules should be decoupled from project-specific implementation

 ## 🔧 Configuration